-I also had a young daughter when I started telecommuting, she still went to daycare like she would have if I left the house for work.
+I also had a young daughter when I started telecommuting.
+She still went to daycare like she would have if I left the house for work.
 I wasn’t staying home to babysit my kid and be paid for it.
 I had work to do.
 Not everyone thinks like I do, I have heard babies crying in the background with some telecommuters before, I am sure I will hear it again.

 3. You will get interrupted, cut off, talked over, and you will interrupt others, cut them off, and talk over them.

 This does happen when your entire team is in a room, but visual cues seem to reduce the frequency.
-While you are waiting to say something, you hear a silence and think the prior speaker is done so you speak up.
+While you are waiting to say something, you hear silence and think the prior speaker is done, so you speak up.
 They may not be done, or someone else had the same idea as you and started speaking at the same time.

 Sometimes, one of them stops speaking and lets the other continue.
-Sometimes both of them stop speaking and you end up in a game of “go ahead” while they coax each other to go first.
+Sometimes both of them stop talking and you end up in a game of “go ahead” while they coax each other to go first.
 Other times, neither stop speaking and the loudest voice wins.
 The bigger the meeting, the bigger the problem this tends to be.

 There is also always someone who won’t use mute during a presentation.
 You spend the first few minutes of the presentation listening to the presenter telling everyone to go on mute before finally muting all participants because you can hear them breathing, eating, or they are in an office and you can hear all of their coworkers.
-Regularly occurring presentation sessions tend to have a more experienced pool of presenters and they just begin with “Mute all” selected and develop a protocol for people to ask questions.
+Regularly occurring presentation sessions tend to have a more experienced pool of presenters, and they just begin with “Mute all” selected and develop a protocol for people to ask questions.

-My favorite situation is when most of the team is in one conference room and you are on speaker phone as one of the only telecommuters.
+My favorite situation is when most of the team is in one conference room, and you are on speaker phone as one of the only telecommuters.
 They sometimes forget you are there if you are not needed to be active in the meeting or are just listening in for an update.
 I like to sit there quietly, then wait for the room to get quiet, then suddenly speak firm and loud.
 You can usually scare a couple of people.

 There are technology tools and even formal meeting rules that can help with this.
 You just have to use them.
-In more open dialog meetings, using them can actually be more of a hindrance to the conversation so you have to just work through it.
+In more open dialog meetings, using them can actually be more of a hindrance to the conversation, so you have to just work through it.